 Los Angeles Region-specific Assessments

-Selected assessments specific to the Los Angeles Water Board are described in the following subsections.
+Selected assessments specific to the Los Angeles Regional Water Board are described in the following subsections.

 Ammonia Delistings in the Los Angeles River Watershed

 Los Angeles River Reaches 3 and 5, Balboa Lake, Bull Creek, and Wildlife Lake are recommended to be delisted for ammonia using the situation-specific weight of evidence evaluation described by section 4.11 of the Listing Policy.
 As detailed below, the weight of evidence indicates water quality standards are being attained in these waterbodies.